hashicorp/vault/website/source/api/secret/ad/index.html.md

 ## Configuration

 The `config` endpoint configures the LDAP connection and binding parameters, as well as the password rotation configuration.

-### Parameters
+### Password parameters

-* `urls` (string, required) - The LDAP server to connect to.
-Examples: `ldap://ldap.myorg.com`, `ldaps://ldap.myorg.com:636`.
-This can also be a comma-delineated list of URLs, e.g. `ldap://ldap.myorg.com,ldaps://ldap.myorg.com:636`, in which case the servers will be tried in-order if there are errors during the connection process.
-* `username` (string, required) - Username to use along with `dn` of sufficient privilege to modify passwords.
-* `password` (string, required) - Password to use along with `dn`.
-* `dn` (string, optional) - Distinguished name of object to bind when performing user and group search.
-Example: `cn=vault,ou=Users,dc=example,dc=com`
-* `starttls` (bool, optional) - Defaults to true.
-If true, issues a `StartTLS` command after establishing an unencrypted connection.
-* `insecure_tls` - (bool, optional) - Defaults to false.
-If true, skips LDAP server SSL certificate verification - insecure, use with caution!
-* `certificate` - (string, optional) - CA certificate to use when verifying LDAP server certificate, must be x509 PEM encoded.
-* `tls_min_version` - (string, optional) - Defaults to `tls12`.
-Designates the minimum TLS version to use when communicating.
-Example: `tls12`
-* `tls_max_version` - (string, optional) - Defaults to `tls12`.
-Designates the maximum TLS version to use when communicating.
-Example: `tls10`
 * `ttl` (string, optional) - The default password time-to-live in seconds.
 Once the ttl has passed, a password will be rotated the next time it's requested.
 Defaults to the number of seconds in 32 days.
 * `max_ttl` (string, optional) - The maximum password time-to-live in seconds.
 No role will be allowed to set a custom ttl greater than the `max_ttl`.
 Defaults to the number of seconds in 32 days.
 * `password_length` (string, optional) - The desired password length.
 Defaults to 64.
 Minimum is 14.
 Note: to meet complexity requirements, all passwords begin with "?@09AZ".

+### Connection parameters

+* `url` (string, required) - The LDAP server to connect to.
+Examples: `ldap://ldap.myorg.com`, `ldaps://ldap.myorg.com:636`.
+This can also be a comma-delineated list of URLs, e.g. `ldap://ldap.myorg.com,ldaps://ldap.myorg.com:636`, in which case the servers will be tried in-order if there are errors during the connection process.
+* `starttls` (bool, optional) - If true, issues a `StartTLS` command after establishing an unencrypted connection.
+* `insecure_tls` - (bool, optional) - If true, skips LDAP server SSL certificate verification - insecure, use with caution!
+* `certificate` - (string, optional) - CA certificate to use when verifying LDAP server certificate, must be x509 PEM encoded.

+### Binding parameters

+* `binddn` (string, required) - Distinguished name of object to bind when performing user and group search.
+Example: `cn=vault,ou=Users,dc=example,dc=com`
+* `bindpass` (string, required) - Password to use along with `binddn` when performing user search.
+* `userdn` (string, optional) - Base DN under which to perform user search.
+Example: `ou=Users,dc=example,dc=com`
+* `upndomain` (string, optional) - userPrincipalDomain used to construct the UPN string for the authenticating user.
+The constructed UPN will appear as `[username]@UPNDomain`.
+Example: `example.com`, which will cause vault to bind as `username@example.com`.

+## Config management

 At present, this endpoint does not confirm that the provided AD credentials are valid AD credentials with proper permissions.